Years ago, I wrote a post called Does it Feel Like Everyone is Moving Forward – Except You? To date, it’s the most popular post on this blog.

 It’s about being okay with things being different.

-An important thing to remember is that different doesn’t necessarily mean that something will end or that a particular connection will be lost, that connection may simply change shape.
+An important thing to remember is that being different doesn’t necessarily mean that something will end or that a particular connection will be lost, that connection may simply change shape.

 One example is when you are friends with someone at work and one of you leaves the company.
 Of course, you can stay friends once you no longer work together but most likely your relationship will shift slightly because you aren’t in the trenches with them every workday.
 You might be able to relate to what they are going through at work but you aren’t experiencing it with them and that is going to create a slightly different dynamic.